 “I’m the owner’s wife,” said Lucia.
 “How may we help?”

-“Oh, er cool.
+“Oh, er... cool.
 Are you happy if I return the day after tomorrow with our film crew?”

 “Of course.
 Do we need to prepare anything special?”

 “Could you type up a summary of key points such as contact details, distance from the airport, a bit about Nerja, beaches, highlights, and your price for a week or fortnight’s stay?
 While our narrator describes all that.
 We’ll be filming your bar and restaurant for which we need you to provide some people enjoying themselves.
 Then we’ll shoot one of the bedrooms with a chambermaid cleaning it.”